broilo/Summaries/Hands-on_ML/chap1/README.md

 * **Inference:** To apply the model to make predictions o new cases.
 * **Sample noise:** Nonrepresentative data as result of chance.
 * **Sampling bias:** If the sampling method is flawed.
+* **Feature engineering:** Is the process associated with "problem understanding" task and to catching the importance and essence from the features.
+* **Feature selection:** To select the most useful features to train on among the whole available features.
+* **Feature extraction:** To combine existing features to produce a more useful one.
+* **Creating new features:** To create new features by gathering new data.
+* **Regularization:** Constraining a model to make it simpler and reduce the risk of overfitting.